4.4. Ghosts and hooks

 Ghost variables

-Ghost variables are variables defined in CVL that behave like the verified contract’s storage data.
+Ghost variables are variables defined in CVL that behave like the storage data of the contract being verified.
 For example, they revert when the storage reverts, and they can be set to specific values after the constructor.
 They can be directly accessed from the spec, both to read and to write.

 Examples